adapt-it/adaptit/trunk/docs/Readme.txt

       1John.txt" included with this package.
 It is ANSI data, but uses only characters which are also correct UTF-8, so it can be used also as a source text with Adapt It Unicode.
-   3. Adapt It Basic Reference.
-It is a WinWord 2000 *.doc file called Adapt It Basics.doc.
-If your word processor cannot open it, contact Bill Martin (bill_martin@sil.org) or Bruce Waters (bruce_waters@sil.org) who can supply the file in .PDF or .RTF format instead.
+   3. Adapt It Reference.
+It is a MS Word/Open Office *.doc file If your word processor cannot open it, contact Bill Martin (bill_martin@sil.org) or Bruce Waters (bruce_waters@sil.org) who can supply the file in .PDF or .RTF format instead.
       The PDF format is the preferred alternate format because it is approximately the same size as the Word document from which it is made (about 2.3 MB).
 The RTF file is significantly larger (4MB).
    4. Localization_Readme.txt describes how the localization system works in Adapt It WX and Adapt It WX Unicode.
 It also tells how anyone can modify an existing interface translation, or